sushant707/Prompts-for-coding/READMI.md

 Generate this page using react js and use Tailwind css here is my html code and image i want to same this like and Import the images at the top of my component file. and make sure is also responsive :-

+### Here is the formula for a perfect prompt.

+[Context] + [Specific Information] + [Intent/Goal] + [Response Format (if needed)] = Perfect Prompt

+Let me share two different examples with you and fill in the formula.

+Context: "I'm a beginner cook"

+Specific Information: "trying to make Italian cuisine"

+Intent/Goal: "Can you provide a simple and easy to follow

+recipe" Response Format (if needed): "Write it as a step by step list?"

+Perfect Prompt:

+1. "I'm a beginner cook trying to make Italian cuisine.
+Can you provide a simple and easy to follow recipe for spaghetti carbonara?
+Write it as a step by step list"

+Context: "I'm a software developer"

+Specific Information: "working on a Python project"

+Intent/Goal: "Can you explain how to implement exception handling in Python?"

+Response Format (if needed): Write it in a simple paragraph or list.

+Perfect Prompt: "I'm a software developer working on a Python project.
+Can you explain how to implement exception handling in Python?
+Write it in a simple paragraph or list.

 ### Can you give me a best prompts for coding and I am a web developer and I working on react js and tailwind css so give me a best prompts (examples)

 Sure!
 Here are some example prompts tailored for a web developer working with React.js and Tailwind CSS: